Underground cables between Nailsea and Portishead

 Once the cables are in place and operational, we’ll take down two lines of pylons owned by Western Power Distribution (WPD) that run close to and over homes in Nailsea.
 We are removing these existing pylons as a direct result of community feedback.

-From May 2020, we’re building a new overhead line between Bridgwater and Seabank substations – mainly using T-pylons.
-We will start south of the Mendips first, and start work on the route between the west of Nailsea and Portishead later in the programme.
+In May 2020 we started building a new overhead line between Bridgwater and Seabank substations – mainly using T-pylons.
+We are starting south of the Mendips first, and start work on the route between the west of Nailsea and Portishead later in the programme.

-To view the map showing the work between Nailsea and Portishead, please click here.
+This map shows the work between Nailsea and Portishead.

 Programme of work between Nailsea and Portishead

 The outline programme for the work between Nailsea and Portishead substation is below.

 On the 7 January 2020, we started work on Engine Lane and Hanham Way towards Watery Lane in the west end of Nailsea to build temporary entrances to our construction areas.
 In early February 2020, we started to construct temporary entrances in other areas along the route.

 We are working with our contractors to develop the detailed timings for installing the underground cables and will publish more information when it is available.

 We recognise that our construction activity impacts local communities.
 We are working hard to limit that as much as possible.
-Details of all current construction activity can be found here.
+Details of all current construction activity can be found on our In your area page.

 Access and traffic management

 We agreed a construction traffic management plan with the local authorities which sets out the roads our vehicles can use for construction work.
 We’re building temporary traffic access points and haul roads along the route of the cable that will allow us to move traffic off main roads directly into the construction areas.

-To view the map showing the temporary accesses and haul roads, please click here.
+This map shows the temporary accesses and haul roads.

 When installing the accesses, haul roads and underground cables, we’ll need to manage traffic by temporarily closing some roads and controlling access at different times along parts of the cable route.